-- (a) - (b) transfers are authorized and all eligibility criteria have been met.
+- (a) All expenses incurred for goods and services are recorded on an accrual basis. - (b) Government transfers are recognized as expenditures in the period in which the transfers are authorized and all eligibility criteria have been met.

 Financial Assets

 Portfolio investments are investments that are capable of reasonably prompt liquidation and are recognized at cost.